 The health benefits of tomatoes are many and it is the red that is doing that.
 Whether you are enjoying them as a refreshing juice or tomato sauce they are giving you many benefits.
 Tomatoes are fat burning, help prevent cancer and are a very heart-healthy food.
 For sure they are a healthy superfood.

 6 Health Benefits of Tomatoes

-What scientists have found is that their high quantity of lycopene, the phytochemical that creates tomatoes’ ruby red complexion that makes them very health benefiting.
+What scientists have found is that their high quantity of lycopene, the phytochemical that creates tomatoes’ ruby red complexion is what makes them very health benefiting.
 The lycopene is a powerful antioxidant that inhibits free radicals, which are a destructive substance in the body.
 It binds to free radicals, keeping them from creating cell damage that can result in diseases such as heart disease and cancer.

 1. Helps Reduce Risk of Heart Disease